helidon-io/helidon/docs/modules/webclient.md

     .build();
 ```

+### Alt-Svc Discovery

+WebClient uses alternative services only when the optional common
+`ClientAltSvcConfig` (`alt-svc`) configuration is present.
+Within a present
+configuration, `enabled` defaults to `true`; setting it to `false` provides an
+explicit override without removing the configuration.
+An empty `protocols`
+list allows every available client protocol provider that supports Alt-Svc.
+Otherwise, the list is an exact, case-sensitive ALPN protocol filter.
+The
+HTTP/2 protocol ID is `h2`.

+Initial client support accepts advertisements only from `https` origins and
+only for alternatives on the same host; the alternative port may differ.
+Using
+an alternative changes the connection endpoint, not the request scheme or
+authority.
+WebClient does not support `h2c` alternatives.
+It also does not
+upgrade a plain `http` origin to TLS-based HTTP/2 because the RFC 8164
+`/.well-known/http-opportunistic` opt-in is not implemented.

+Alternative-service routing preserves the configured proxy policy and never
+bypasses a selected proxy.
+The current HTTP/2 provider uses alternatives only
+for a direct route that is not pinned to a resolved address; otherwise,
+WebClient continues with the selected route.

+WebClient honors the configured TLS policy as-is when connecting to an
+alternative.
+This includes custom TLS managers, custom SSL contexts, disabled
+endpoint identification, and `trust-all`.
+An unsafe or permissive TLS
+configuration therefore makes Alt-Svc steering equally unsafe or permissive.
+Configure TLS trust and endpoint identification according to the security
+requirements of the application.

+The HTTP/2 provider accounts for `Age` and apparent age derived from `Date`,
+honors `ma`, `clear`, and `persist`, and falls back to the origin if an
+advertised endpoint cannot be established.
+Advertisement freshness controls
+creation of new connections; an already-opening or reusable connection can
+continue after the advertisement expires.
+Discovery state belongs to the
+HTTP/2 connection cache.
+Shared connection caches share that state; disabling
+connection-cache sharing isolates it. `persist` does not make discovery state
+durable across a process or beyond that cache lifecycle.

 ### Creating the Request

 WebClient offers a set of request methods that are used to specify the type of